-Shivanya shares one such example of lifelong extramarital affairs when both parties are married.
+Shivanya, who has dealt with many such stories of long-term affairs as a counselor, shares one.
 “I counseled a couple where the wife had been having an affair with a younger man for the past 12 years because her husband was paralyzed, and a lot of her emotional and physical needs were unmet in the marriage.
 At the same time, she knew how much her husband needed her and didn’t want to forsake their bond.

 “The affair came to light when her grown-up children, aged 18 and 24, read chats between their mother and her partner.
 Of course, all hell broke loose.
 However, with counseling, the husband and the kids were able to gain acceptance of the fact that the relationship was based on mutual respect and love, and not just driven by lust.
 They slowly came around to the idea that the woman cared for and loved both the men in her life,” she says.

-“Can extramarital affairs be true love?” you may ask.
-Of course, they can.
-The affairs turn into love, that is why they last so long.
-Take, for instance, the affair of Hollywood stars Spencer Tracy and Katharine Hepburn.
-A fiercely independent and vocal woman, Hepburn remained loyal to and madly in love with Spencer Tracy for 27 long years, knowing fully well he was married.
+When affairs turn to love, they can last a lifetime.
+Take, for instance, the affair between Hollywood stars Spencer Tracy and Katharine Hepburn.
+A fiercely independent and vocal woman, Hepburn, remained loyal to and madly in love with Spencer Tracy for 27 long years, knowing full well he was married.

 Shivanya agrees and adds, “A long-term affair is always rooted in a deep connection between both the partners, who despite not being married choose to stick by each other through thick and thin.
 They help each other in times of crisis and become a source of support and comfort.
-There is a genuine give and take of care and compassion.
-Therein lies the answer to why do some affairs last for years.”
+There is a genuine give-and-take of care and compassion.
+Therein lies the answer to, how can extramarital affairs last a lifetime.”

 Related Reading: 7 Ways To Date A Married Man Without Getting Hurt